lehins/tutorials/git/Gitlab.md

 ### HEAD

-At any point in time your local repository must point to a particular place in time, which is tracked by a speacial name `HEAD`.
+At any point in time your local repository must point to a particular place in time, which is tracked by a special name `HEAD`.
 Normally it is pointing at some branch, but it's possible to be in a "detached `HEAD`" state, meaning it's pointing at some commit and any changes will get lost unless new branch gets created.